fossasia/eventyay-tickets/_sources/user/glossary.rst.txt

      - Definition
    * - | |:gb:| **Organizer**
        | |:de:| Veranstalter
-     - An organizer represents the entity using pretix, usually the company or institution running one or multiple events.
+     - An organizer represents the entity using eventyay, usually the company or institution running one or multiple events.
        In terms of navigation in the system, organizers are the "middle layer" between the system itself and the specific events.
-       Multiple organizers on the same pretix system are fully separated from each other with very few exceptions.
+       Multiple organizers on the same eventyay system are fully separated from each other with very few exceptions.
    * - | |:gb:| **Event**
        | |:de:| Veranstaltung
-     - An event is the central entity in pretix that you and your customers interact with all the time.
+     - An event is the central entity in eventyay that you and your customers interact with all the time.
 An event represents one **shop** in which things like tickets can be bought.
 Since the introduction of event series (see below), this might include multiple events in the real world.

-       Every purchase needs to be connected to an event, and most things are completely separate between different events, i.e. most actions and configurations in pretix are done per-event.
+       Every purchase needs to be connected to an event, and most things are completely separate between different events, i.e. most actions and configurations in eventyay are done per-event.
    * - | |:gb:| **Event series**
        | |:de:| Veranstaltungsreihe
      - An event series is one of two types of events.
-Unlike a non-series event, an event series groups together multiple real-world events into one pretix shop.
+Unlike a non-series event, an event series groups together multiple real-world events into one eventyay shop.
 Examples are time-slot-based booking for a museum, a band on tour, a theater group playing the same play multiple times, etc.
    * - | |:gb:| **Date**
        | |:de:| Termin